JackTheWright/CMPT276Group9/server/README.md

 # Server Project
-This directory contains the source code for the web server .
+This directory contains the source code for the web server.